isomerpages/moe-chungchenghighyis/_student-development/CCA.md

 | 4 Feb 2022  	| CCA Membership List for all Sec 1 students to be published via PG 	|

 <center><b> Table 1.
 Timeline </b></center>

+**4. CCAs in Chung Cheng High School (Yishun)**
+There are 21 CCAs in CCHY (_see Figure 2_ ).
+Based on MOE’s guidelines, every student should commit to a CCA taking up about 6 hours per week of their time.